 The Managing Director, Mr Stevenson, has a contract of employment with the Company.
-Key terms of Mr Stevenson's contract of employment are:
+Key terms of Mr Stevenson's contract of employment for the 2012/13 financial year were:

 - A total remuneration package of \$535,000 per annum (excluding short term incentive (STI)). - Eligible for an STI of up to \$90,000 (20% of base salary) against annual performance criteria set by the Board.
 For the 2012/13 financial year, payment of the STI is dependent upon the achievement by the Company of its budgeted profit after tax (excluding any one off or abnormal items such as profit on the sale of a property). - If the Board introduces a long term incentive scheme (LTI), Mr Stevenson will be eligible to participate in that scheme.
-However, there is not presently any LTI scheme in place. - In accordance with best practice, the Board may require Mr Stevenson to repay all or part of any bonus, STI, or LTI paid in circumstances where there has been a material misstatement in relation to the financial statements of the Company in any qualifying period relevant to the payment of that bonus, STI, or LTI.
+However, there is not presently any LTI scheme in place. - In accordance with best practice, the Board may require Mr Stevenson to repay all or part of any bonus, STI, or LTI paid in circumstances where there has been a material misstatement in relation to the financial statements of the Company in any qualifying period relevant to the payment of that bonus, STI, or LTI. - Either of Mr Stevenson and the Company may terminate Mr Stevenson's employment on the giving of six months notice or, in the case of the Company, payment in lieu of that six months notice.